"""The core state representation.

 # Filter per-atom attributes

-# Get the old batch indices for the selected atoms
+# Get the old system indices for the selected atoms

-# Get the batch indices that are kept
+# Get the system indices that are kept

 kept_indices = torch.arange(attr_value.max() + 1, device=attr_value.device)[